Bill of Lading: What It Is, Types, and Why It Matters

 The Roles of The Bill of Lading

-The bill of lading plays three essential roles in the freight shipment process.
+The bill of lading plays three essential roles in the freight shipment process:

-Lastly, it serves as a document of title for the goods being shipped.
+3. Document of Title – It serves as a document of title for the goods being shipped.
 The holder of the BOL can have the freight transferred to their possession and has the right to move that freight to another.

 Keeping Your Documents Straight